We also post updates on Instagram at @nicerwellingtonstreet.

 What stays the same

 (You may have heard a figure of 66 spaces.
-That is the figure for Option 2, not the shared street option.
+That is the figure for Option 2 on the Clifton Hill section only.
 The parking page explains this in full.)

 Why it works